-Any changes to the homologation dossier during the homologation period must be approved by the FIA before the first use of a new or modified homologated PU at an Event.
+Any changes to the homologation dessier during the homologation period must be approved by - Any changes to the homologation dossier during the homologation period must be approved by the FIA before the first use of a new or modified homologated PU at an Event.
 Applications must be made to the FIA with all necessary supporting information.
 Wherever practical, the revised homologation dossier must be submitted at least 14 days before the requested date of homologation.